Kolefn/aws-robomaker-sample-application-deepracer/README.md

 As the reinforcement learning model improves, the reward function will increase.
 You can see the graph of this reward function at

-All -> AWSRoboMakerSimulation -> Metrics with no dimensions -> Metric Name -> DeepRacerRewardPerEpisode
+All -> AWSRoboMakerSimulation -> Metrics with no dimensions -> Metric Name -> DeepRotorRewardPerEpisode

 You can think of this metric as an indicator into how well your model has been trained.
 If the graph has plateaus, then your robot has finished learning.